Travel Guide to Kadavu Island, Fiji Islands

 Kadavu Island — Astrolabe Reef

-The southern Fiji islands offer great exploring and exceptional scuba diving with the famous shark dives around Beqa Lagoon and the soft corals of the Astrolabe Reef hugging the north and east coast of Kadavu.
-Although most tourists arrive with their scuba gear in tow, that's not all these islands are famous for.
-Beqa is home to Fiji's fire-walkers whilst some of the best and strongest kava is grown on Kadavu and both islands are excellent for kayaking with secluded bays, mangrove estuaries and plenty of coastal fishing villages.
+Kadavu Island, located in the southern Fiji islands, offers great exploring and exceptional scuba diving with the famous shark dives around Beqa Lagoon and the soft corals of the Astrolabe Reef hugging the north and east coast of Kadavu.
+Although most tourists arrive with their scuba gear in tow, kayaking is also exceptional with secluded bays and mangrove estuaries to explore.
+Some of the best and strongest kava is grown on Kadavu and the island has the highest density of traditional Fijian villages, mostly along the coast.

 Kadavu Island is Fiji's southern-most island lying about 100km south of Viti Levu and accessible on a daily flight from either Nadi or Suva.
 Kadavu is a large rugged island almost 60km in length and 14km wide with high volcanic peaks, rolling hills and many indented bays.
 There are few roads on the island and travel by small boats is the easiest and often only way to get about.
 The hilly interior offers good hiking trails, some nice waterfalls and several endemic species of birds including the colourful Kadavu parrot.
 The world famous Great Astrolabe Reef stretches for 30km off the north east coast of Kadavu.
 Here you'll find outstanding hard corals, cabbage patches, fans, caves, wrecks and a fantastic array of marine life due to its rich currents as well as several dive resorts.